apache/trafficcontrol/docs/source/admin/traffic_ops_using.rst

 Queue Updates
 ^^^^^^^^^^^^^
-Every 15 minutes the caches will run a *syncds* to get all changes needed from Traffic Ops.
+Every 15 minutes the caches should run a *syncds* to get all changes needed from Traffic Ops.
 The files that will be updated by the syncds job are:

 - records.config
 - remap.config